funduck/modular-notes/README.md

 # Modular Notes
 At first this project is an attempt to build a notes taking application with lots of different builds:
-* application can be easily implemented using some *Core*
+* application can be easily implemented using some *core*
-* what application does doesn't depend on backend, logic is defined in a *Model*
+* what application does doesn't depend on backend, logic is defined in a *model*

 That obviously leads to possibilities:
 * to have multiple different applications over same data, comparing them, switching from one to another if they share the logic